JordyMcIntyre/placeos-obsidian-quartz/content/Content/Bookable Neighborhoods for Government Agencies Enhancing Team Collaboration and Space Flexibility.md

 tags:
 - "#bookableneighborhoods"
 - "#flexiblespaces"
-- "#workplaceinnovation"
+- "#workspaceinnovation"
-- "#teamcollaboration"
+- "#collaboration"
-- "#smartworkspace"
+- "#smartworkplace"
 - "#governmentworkspace"
 ---
 We ran a POC for a government agency.